mannygutierrez12/JetBrainsBackEndDevelopment/ChattyBoxProject/README.md

-Sure, here's an example of the same content in HTML format:

 <h1>SimpleBot Java Project</h1>

 <p>This is a Java project for a simple chatbot called SimpleBot.
 The chatbot will greet you, ask for your name, guess your age, count to any number you want, and test your programming knowledge.</p>